 This rounds out the general themes of the poem.
 The speaker is questioning the reasons for his very existence.
 He knows that life is purposeless and that there is no love for a reason to keep going.
 It has all turned into a dream state that he floats, and at the same time struggles through.

-‘The Haunted Palace,’ which was used in Poe’s short story The Fall of the House of Usher, is a terrifying depiction of insanity.
+‘The Haunted Palace,’ which was present in Poe’s short story The Fall of the House of Usher, is a terrifying depiction of insanity.

 The text paints a picture of a structure that slowly degrades, along with its residents.
 Just as the house falls apart, so does a mind.
 Poe sought to draw comparisons between these two different structures.
-It is thought to be one of Poe’s most popular poems.
+Readers often thought it to be one of Poe’s most popular poems.

 This piece is a devotional sonnet in which Poe describes his feelings for his own mother, his foster mother, and the mother of his wife.